D-A-R-K-999/Machine_Learning/README.md

 ## 🙏 Acknowledgement

-This project was created under the guidance of [Mention Names Here], as part of my machine learning learning journey.
+This project was created under the guidance of [Surekha Kanwar](https://www.linkedin.com/in/surekha-kanwar-81002076/), as part of my machine learning learning journey.
 I thank them sincerely for their support and knowledge.

 ---